-Euro-zone experiment is 12-years old today.
-It grew from original 11 countries to now 17.
+Euro-zone experiment is growing older.
+The number of of member countries grew from original 11 countries to 19.

 |N||Euro Zone Country||Date Entered|

 The experiment is growing despite tremendous difficulties.
 National Governments have to give up one of the potent tools at their disposal – printing money uncontrollably.

 I can’t recall anything like this in human history.
 National Governments voluntarily give up some of their power.
 Apparently economic benefits of a single-currency Geo-space just outweighs the lost control.
 Plus the added convenience of financial transactions for businesses and people.

 And we know at least 2 examples showing that large areas with the same currency are beneficial – China and USA.
 So, for Europe, Euro-zone is a good way to stay relevant and competitive in the years to come.

 Among notable exceptions to the Euro-Zone right in the body of European continent are Switzerland, United Kingdom and Denmark.

 Currently 1€ buys $1.16.
 It is possible that council of 19 “cooks” will be a better watchdog over Euro than one Federal Reserve (USA) with power over printing presses?